Foka Wolf: Career and works

 Foka Wolf went to art school, and followed this with jobs as a manual labourer and chalkboard writer.
 They additionally spent two weeks working as a graphic designer.
 Their main pseudonym is an apparent play on words involving the German manufacturer of second world war fighter planes Focke-Wulf.
 They have said they picked "just an offensive name" when working as an illustrator, which stuck.

-Foka Wolf's work began as handwritten "jibberish" adverts that they wrote on a roll of stickers when they were "severely hungover" These first stickers included phrases such as "elephant tusks for sale", "I will pay for thumbs" and "brain surgery, over 20 years’ experience, cool prices, clean knives".
+Foka Wolf's work began with handwritten "jibberish" adverts that they wrote on a roll of stickers while "severely hungover".
+These first stickers included phrases such as "elephant tusks for sale", "I will pay for thumbs" and "brain surgery, over 20 years’ experience, cool prices, clean knives".
 They have said that they started making the art they are known for as "a bit of a wind-up" and enjoyed the danger.
-From this point, their work developed to involve multi-colured pens and then to large black and white printed posters designed digitally.
+From this point, their work developed from multi-coloured pen drawings to large black-and-white posters designed digitally.

 Their first work was a satirical advert which read, "Do you drive a 4x4, Jeep or Range Rover in the city?
 You could be entitled to free penis enlargement therapy on the NHS".
 They have stated that they received some serious enquiries about the advert.
 Their first works in 2018 involved a phone number, which by August 2018 had prompted around 500 calls according to Foka Wolf.

 In response to the dismantling of a church in Park Central, Birmingham by Barratt Homes to make way for luxury flats, they created a satirical advert with the slogan "Erasing history to maximise profit".
 They also created an advert offering "voodoo classes for children", which featured the Birmingham City Council logo.
 They have said that they received death threats for this work due to people taking religious offence.

 In August 2018, they placed a cardboard box outside Digbeth police station which read "Police robot unit.
 Low cost.
 No empathy.
 Conscience free.
 Totally safe."
 In November, they targeted a Primark store that was set to open in Birmingham, then billed to be the biggest in the world, with fake adverts for "Europe's biggest jumble sale" on boards around the site.
 Another of their works, a poster on an abandoned shop, read "Are you Brexit ready?
 Bunkers from £9,000.
 Flame-throwers.
 Child traps!"
 By this time they had gained over 10,000 Instagram followers.